-How to Have a Memorable Christmas Vacation
+How to Have a Memorable Christmas Vacation in Montana

 Montana is an incredible place to spend the Christmas holiday.
 Snowcapped mountains, wide open plains covered in a winter frost, and lots of different snow activities make a Montana Christmas fun and memorable.

 If you want to greatly increase your chances of a white Christmas, stay in the western half of Montana.
 Eastern Montana is very hit or miss for snow on Christmas — usually a miss.
 However, our grandparent’s farm is in Southeast Montana and it’s where we usually spend Christmas, and a couple years ago we had a magical snowfall right on Christmas Day so you never know!

 We’re going to cover two quintessential types of Montana Christmases in this article: dude ranches and ski resorts.
 Then we’ll get into more festive fun and holiday cheer you can find all around Montana at various Christmas markets and holiday light displays and parades.

 The luxury dude ranches in Montana go all out for Christmas.
 Think sleigh rides, bonfires, cozy cabins with fireplaces, cross-country skiing, twinkling lights, and homemade holiday feasts.

 Some of the dude ranches even have cabins and homes that have a Christmas tree right in them for you and your family to enjoy, in addition to the Christmas decor in the lodge.